SCUM Manifesto: Contents

-Reception and criticism
+Reception

+Historian Alice Echols writes that members of New York Radical Women knew "next to nothing" about Solanas until her 1968 shooting of Warhol, but that afterward, Solanas's case became a cause célèbre among radical feminists, and SCUM Manifesto became "obligatory reading".

-Various critics, scholars, and journalists have analyzed the Manifesto and Solanas' statements regarding it.
-Prof. James Martin Harding said she "propose[d]" a "radical program".
-Prof. Dana Heller said the author had an "anarchic social vision" and the Manifesto had "near-utopian theories" and a "utopian vision of a world in which mechanization and systems of mass (re)production would render work, sexual intercourse, and the money system obsolete."
+Various critics, scholars, and journalists have analyzed the Manifesto and Solanas's statements regarding it.
+James Martin Harding said she "propose[d]" a "radical program".
+Dana Heller said the author had an "anarchic social vision" and the Manifesto had "near-utopian theories" and a "utopian vision of a world in which mechanization and systems of mass (re)production would render work, sexual intercourse, and the money system obsolete."

-According to Village Voice reviewer B. Ruby Rich, "SCUM was an uncompromising global vision" that criticized men for many faults including war and not curing disease; many but not all points were "quite accurate"; some kinds of women were also criticized, subject to women's changing when men are not around; and sex (as in sexuality) was criticized as "exploitative".
+According to the Village Voice reviewer B. Ruby Rich, "SCUM was an uncompromising global vision" that criticized men for many faults including war and not curing disease; many but not all points were "quite accurate"; some kinds of women were also criticized, subject to women's changing when men are not around; and sex (as in sexuality) was criticized as "exploitative".
 According to Janet Lyon, the Manifesto "pitt[ed] ... 'liberated' women ... against 'brainwashed' women".

-Feminist critic Germaine Greer said that Solanas argued that both genders were separated from their humanity and that men want to be like women.
-Historian Alice Echols says the Manifesto articulates gender as absolute rather than relative.
+The feminist critic Germaine Greer said that Solanas argued that both genders were separated from their humanity and that men want to be like women.
+The historian Alice Echols says the Manifesto articulates gender as absolute rather than relative.

 Heller argued that the Manifesto shows women's separation from basic economic and cultural resources and, because of psychological subordination to men, women's perpetuation of that separation.
 (Note: Manifesto is a "strident analysis of women's remove from basic economic and cultural resources, and their unthinking complicity in perpetuating these impoverished circumstances through their psychological subordination to men.")
 Robert Marmorstein of the Voice said that SCUM's main message included that "men have fouled up the world" and "are no longer necessary (even biologically)".
 (Note: "[t]he central theme of SCUM is that men have fouled up the world, are no longer necessary (even biologically), and should be completely destroyed, preferably by criminal means such as sabotage and murder .... [t]he quicker, the better.").)
-Jansen said Solanas considered men "biological[ly] inferior".
 According to Laura Winkiel, the Manifesto wants heterosexual capitalism overthrown and the means of production taken over by women.
 Rich and Jansen said that technology and science would be welcome in the future.

 Jansen describes the plan for creating a women's world as mainly nonviolent, as based on women's nonparticipation in the current economy and having nothing to do with any men, thereby overwhelming police and military forces.
 If solidarity among women was insufficient, some women could take jobs and "unwork", causing systemic collapse; and describes the plan as anticipating that by eliminating money, there would be no further need to kill men.
-Jansen and Winkiel say that Solanas imagined a women-only world.
+Opposing this Duong states that while the absurdity of what it describes might can cause people to ignore that at it's core "the SCUM manifesto endorses feminist violence".